5 MIN READ

 You can use the technique well with other mnemonics.
 This can be done either by building complex coding images at the stops on a journey, or by linking to other mnemonics at each stop.
 You could start other journeys at each landmark.
 Alternatively, you may use a peg system to organize lists of journeys, etc.

-See the introduction to this section for information on how to enhance the images used for this technique.
+See the introduction to this section of the toolkit for information on how to enhance the images used for this technique.

 You may, as a simple example, want to remember something mundane like this shopping list: